 a) Brick Cladding - Brick cladding necessarily does not involve the installation of brick to walls.
 Natural stones are also used in the form of bricks to bestow a country-like feel to your interior and exterior walls.
 In terms of functionality, stone bricks are durable and resistant to harsh weather conditions.
 They can add a timeless appeal to interior, exterior as well as boundary walls.

 On the other hand, brick as a material is also a good option for cladding.
 It protects the wall from wear and tear, repels water and is a cheaper option to protect your building facade.

 b) Tile Cladding - This method requires a flat surface to which it can be attached using a mortar or specialised adhesive.
-In order to maintain surface integrity, it may require a final finish through grouting.
+To maintain surface integrity, it may require a final finish through grouting.
 Tile cladding is popularly made using natural stones like high-quality marble and granite.
 Secondary materials include concrete, ceramic, brick, glazed tiles, glass and stainless steel.
-In terms of aesthetics, it offers a distinct colour, pattern and finishes options to blend easily with your design.
+In terms of aesthetics, it offers distinct colour, pattern and finishes options to blend easily with your design.

 Reliable List Of Materials For Stone Cladding

 Stones are cut to a specific size from larger blocks when used in cladding.
 A wide range of natural stones is used in cladding.
 However, we have categorised the most popular.